mmistakes/made-mistakes-jekyll/_drafts/pencil.md

   <figcaption>Blend/Draw/Nothing</figcaption>
 </figure>

 Usually Paper is good about distinguishing between the tip of Pencil and your finger to avoid unwanted blends.
 But if you have a lighter touch when drawing you might find that you trigger it more than you'd like.
-In this case I suggest flipping to the **Blend** option only when you need it.
+In this case I suggest flipping between **Blend** and **Nothing** to toggle it on/off when needed.

 ### What's Blend good for?

-When used in moderation smudging and blurring your drawings can take them to the next level.
+When used in moderation smudging and blurring your drawings can really take them to the next level.
 If you thought Surface Pressure was cool just wait till you see what's possible with Blend.

 #### Depth of field and "bokeh" effects

-When I first experimented with Pencil and blending, the first thing I did was smudge up the background of a portrait I drew of my wife.
-Previously I was using the watercolor brush to [dab blotches of white]({{ site.url}}{% post_url /mastering-paper/2014-10-25-erasing %}#paint-with-white-to-erase) to simulate a bokeh[^bokeh] effect.
+The first thing I did when experimenting with Pencil was to smudge up the background of a portrait I drew of my wife.
+Before Blend I was using the watercolor brush to [dab blotches of white]({{ site.url}}{% post_url /mastering-paper/2014-10-25-erasing %}#paint-with-white-to-erase) to simulate a bokeh[^bokeh] effect.

 [^bokeh]: In photography, bokeh is the aesthetic quality of the blur produced in the out-of-focus parts of an image produced by a lens.
 [Bokeh has been defined](http://en.wikipedia.org/wiki/Bokeh "Wikipedia entry on bokeh") as "the way the lens renders out-of-focus points of light".

-By rubbing your finger across the background in a circular motion you can quickly drop it out-of-focus.
-For the portrait below I move my finger quickly across the screen since the background shapes didn't need too much blending.
+By rubbing my finger across the background in a circular motion I was able to quickly drop it out-of-focus, creating a more realistic bokeh.

 <figure>
   <img src="{{ site.url }}/images/pencil-53-wendy-portrait-blend.jpg" alt="blending a background to simulate bokeh">